malczuuu/malczuuu/README.md

 ---

-Here (and on https://malczuuu.github.io/) are some projects that are not very presentable yet.
+Here are some projects that are not very presentable yet.
 Perhaps one day 😅.

 ## Libraries